sindresorhus/read-package-up/readme.md

 ### readPkgUp([options])

-Returns a promise that resolves to a result object.
+Returns a promise for the result object.

 ### readPkgUp.sync([options])